JordanPrahl/myfirstrepo/README.md

 # myfirstrepo
 For bioinformatics class: *January 26, 2021*

+**Note** I'm basically only writing this part as a refresher for using markdown syntax.

 ## Description
 [Ben](https://github.com/biobenkj) recommended uploading our VCF filtering exercise to `myfirstrepo` repository as practice.